rockettheme/docs/Docs/joomla/basic/how_to_create_a_template_override.md

 Now, you can override specific settings to change them from the master.
 In the pictured example, we adjusted the module position settings for the Top module position.

-By checking the checkbox next to the **Top Positions** row and adjusting the setting, we have told Joomla that for any page this ovveride is assigned, the Top module positions will be displayed at a ratio of 7 to 5, rather than the default setting used elsewhere.
+By checking the checkbox next to the **Top Positions** row and adjusting the setting, we have told Joomla that for any page this override is assigned, the Top module positions will be displayed at a ratio of 7 to 5, rather than the default setting used elsewhere.

 [override1]: assets/override_1.jpeg
 [override2]: assets/override_2.jpeg